Agent Skill

 No suffix needed

-Fields whose meaning is obvious: callback_url, redb_path, proof_count, search_enabled, method, domain, model.
+Fields whose meaning is obvious: redb_path, proof_count, search_enabled, method, domain, model.
+(URL fields are the exception — use _url so embedded secrets are scrubbed.)

 Database columns